Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Haldi Sabji is popularly made during festivals, weddings, and special occasions and is traditionally served with Rajasthani khoba roti, Bajra Roti, or Makki Ki Roti with a dollop of homemade ghee.

-You can also make it for your everyday meals and serve with Phulka, Plain Tawa Paratha, or Lachha Paratha.
+You can also make it for your everyday meals and serve it with Phulka, Plain Tawa Paratha, or Lachha Paratha.

 Storage Suggestions